-- Set up and optimize your Google My Business listing.
-Square has partnered with Google to simplify linking your profile to your online store, which can help your business appear in local searches.
+- Set up, claim, and optimize your online business listings.
+Square has partnered with Google My Business to simplify linking your profile to your online store, which can help your business appear in local searches.

 Having a content-rich site with a blog is one of the most effective techniques to attract an engaged audience online and rank well in search results.
 A strong content library with beauty tips and trends can help entice new clients to check you out as you grow.